-Cosy up and keep warm as we answer the question, can blood freeze?
+Cosy up and keep warm as we explore whether blood freezes or not.

 Can Blood Freeze?

 After learning about our bodies, we now get to the crux of our learning.
 Is it possible to have frozen blood?
-The answer may not be as simple as one would suspect.
-In fact, the answer shifts in terms of perspective and context.
+The answer may not be as simple as one would suspect—the answer shifts in terms of perspective and context.

 Out of Body

-If all we want is to know whether blood can freeze, then it becomes a simple question, with the accompanying simple answer of yes.
-This answer though is only for when the blood is out of our bodies.
+If all we want is to know whether blood can freeze, it becomes a simple question, with the accompanying simple answer of yes.
+This answer, though, is only for when the blood is out of our bodies.

 Frozen blood occurs at a temperature of -2 to -3°C. However, this freezing point is for blood outside of our bodies.
 Many procedures use this, with the most common one being blood donations.
 Scientists may freeze and keep the donated blood until needed.